Kaldor's facts

-Kaldor's facts are six statements about economic growth, proposed by Nicholas Kaldor in his article of 1961.
+Kaldor's facts are six statements about economic growth, proposed by Nicholas Kaldor in his article from 1961.
 He described these as "a stylized view of the facts", which coined the term stylized fact.

 Stylized facts of economic growth

 Nicholas Kaldor summarized the statistical properties of long-term economic growth in an influential 1961 paper.
 He pointed out the 6 following 'remarkable historical constancies revealed by recent empirical investigations':